phil-opp/blog_os/blog/content/extra/cross-compile-libcore.md

 [xargo]: https://github.com/japaric/xargo
 [dependency section]: https://github.com/japaric/xargo#dependencies

 Xargo is “a drop-in replacement for cargo”, so every cargo command also works with `xargo`.
 You can do e.g. `xargo --help`, `xargo clean`, or `xargo doc`.
-However, the `build` command gains additional functionality: `xargo build` will automatically cross compile the `core` library (and a few other libraries such as `alloc` and `collections`) when compiling for custom targets.
+However, the `build` command gains additional functionality: `xargo build` will automatically cross compile the `core` library (and a few other libraries such as `alloc`) when compiling for custom targets.

 [xargo]: https://github.com/japaric/xargo